donovandicks/datafy/backend/api/README.md

 ### Development

+The Python3.10 runtime is __required__ for development and deployment.

 To install all deploy and dev dependencies, run `poetry install`

+The API service is built on the Flask and Flask-Restful libraries.
+The Spotipy library is used for communicating with the Spotify application.

 ### Container

+Steps to run:

-Run `docker build -t backend:<tag> .`
+1. Run `docker build -t datafy-api:<tag> .`

-After the build completes, run `docker run -p 5000:5000 backend:<tag>` to run the container image.
+2. Run `docker run -p 5000:5000 datafy-api:<tag>`
+    - You can also add the `-d` option to run in detached mode (as a background process)

 This will run the server and map your port 5000 to the container's port 5000.
 The app can be accessed via HTTP requests from the console or the browser.